George Bullock (British Army officer)

-Lieutenant General Sir George Mackworth Bullock, (15 August 1851 – 28 January 1926) was an officer of the British Army.
+Lieutenant-General Sir George Mackworth Bullock, (15 August 1851 – 28 January 1926) was an officer of the British Army.
 He served during the First World War, rising to the rank of lieutenant general, and was also the 108th civil Governor and military Commander-in-Chief of Bermuda.

 Early life and education

 Bullock was born in Warangal, British India, on 15 August 1851, the son of Susannah Juliana née Dennis (c1814—1866) and Colonel Thomas Henry Bullock (c1808—1868), Deputy Commissioner of Berar.
 He was educated at Cheltenham College, University College, Oxford, and the Royal Military College, Sandhurst.
 He was the younger brother of Frederick Bullock.

 Military career

-Bullock was commissioned into the 1st Battalion of the 11th Regiment of Foot as a lieutenant on 24 April 1872, and attended the Staff College at Camberley in 1880.
-Promotion to captain followed on 22 February 1882, to major on 29 May 1891, and to lieutenant-colonel on 18 January 1897.
+Bullock was commissioned into the 1st Battalion of the 11th Regiment of Foot as a sub-lieutenant on 24 April 1872, and attended the Staff College at Camberley in 1880.
+Promotion to captain followed on 22 February 1882, to major on 29 May 1891, and to lieutenant colonel on 18 January 1897.
 He was commanding officer of the 2nd Battalion of the Devonshire Regiment (as the 11th Regiment of Foot, in which Bullock was commissioned, was now known) who were deployed to South Africa for the Second Boer War, and in 1902 was in command at Volksrust, where there was an internment camp for the Boers.
-He was mentioned in despatches (including by Lord Kitchener, dated 23 June 1902).
+He was mentioned in dispatches (including by Lord Kitchener, dated 23 June 1902).
 The war ended in June 1902, and Bullock left Cape Town on the SS Scot in September, returning home.
 For his services Bullock was appointed a Companion of the Order of the Bath in the April 1901 South Africa Honours list (the award was dated to 29 November 1900) and he received the actual decoration from King Edward VII at Buckingham Palace on 24 October 1902.

-After the sudden death of the Chief Staff Officer in Egypt later the same year, Bullock was appointed to this position with the substantive rank of colonel on 21 November 1902.
-Staying in Egypt, he became Brigadier-General commanding Alexandria District in 1904 and General Officer Commanding British Troops in Egypt in 1905.
+After the sudden death of the chief staff officer in Egypt later the same year, Bullock was appointed to this position with the substantive rank of colonel on 21 November 1902.
+Staying in Egypt, he became brigadier general commanding Alexandria District in 1904 and general officer commanding (GOC) British Troops in Egypt in 1905.
 He was promoted to major general in October 1906.

-After returning home, he was appointed General Officer Commanding the West Riding Division of the Territorial Force (TF) in 1910.
+After returning home, he was appointed GOC of the West Riding Division of the Territorial Force (TF) in 1910.
 He was promoted to lieutenant general in June 1911.

 Bullock was appointed Governor and military General Officer Commanding-in-Chief of Bermuda, a strategic Imperial fortress colony (now described as a British Overseas Territory) in the North Atlantic Ocean with a disproportionately large garrison, effective 11 May 1912 (with Lieutenant Pyeec Roland Bradford Lawrence, Coldstream Guards, as his Aide-de-Camp).